Raemien/MonkeSkies/README.md

 Ported from Beat Saber, this mod allows you to import any 360 image as a sky texture.

 Images are stored in the 'ModData\com.AnotherAxiom.GorillaTag\Mods\MonkeSkies' directory.
+To install a 360 image, drag and drop it into QuestPatcher.
 ## 360 Images

 Although any image will load, this mod is designed for use with 360 images.
 For things to look correct, make sure you're using a 360 photo sphere with a fairly high resolution (at least 4k).